 How innovative are we really?

-To answer the question, we only have to catch a glimpse of ourselves - and, for example, look at the brand new tools that are on the market again and again: from the latest social media gadget to automation applications and project management programs.
-And all promise us more productivity and a better life.
+To answer the question, we only have to take a look at our own nose - and look, for example, at the completely new tools that are always on the market: From the latest social media gadget to automation applications to project management Programs.
+And all of them promise us more productivity and a better life.

-And then it's over quickly with our enthusiasm for innovation, because if we wanted to try all of them, we would come to nothing more - right?
-Some time ago a contribution by Shel Holtz brought me to this topic: On Ragan's PR Daily he wrote about "7 reasons to try out new tools - without wasting time".
-Too german: 7 reasons to try new tools without losing time.
+And then our enthusiasm for innovation is quickly over, because if we wanted to try them all, we wouldn't get anything - right?
+A post by Shel Holtz brought me to this topic some time ago: He wrote on Ragan's PR Daily about “7 reasons to try out new tools - without wasting time".
+In German: 7 reasons to try new tools without wasting time.

 The title sounded promising, but defacto the post was a plea for trying out new tools and showed above all the benefits of such tests - eg that with a new tool could reach new reach and new user groups, which, of course, strongly depends on which Tools are concerned.